 The United States Department of the Treasury is committed to writing new documents in plain language by October 2011, using the Federal Plain Language Guidelines.

 We have assigned staff to oversee our plain writing efforts.
-Our senior official for plain writing is Deputy Executive Secretary Rebecca Ewing.
+Our senior official for plain writing is Executive Secretary David Clunie and an additional contact is Deputy Executive Secretary Alexis Prieur.

 - is necessary for obtaining any federal government benefit or service or filing taxes;

 - provides information about any federal government benefit or service; or

 - explains to the public how to comply with a requirement that the federal government administers or enforces.

 A Plain Writing Act Compliance Report is forthcoming.

 Let us know if you have trouble understanding our documents or the pages on our website by emailing email@example.com with a link to the document or page.